Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Evaluation of Individual Mediation Effect

-We remark that Theorem \ref{theory:finite} requires the number $n$ of realizations of $(A_{t},\bM_{t},R_{t})$ to diverge to infinity for every $t=1,\ldots,T$, with $T$ being finite, whereas Theorem \ref{theory:infinite} requires the number of time points $T$ to diverge to infinity, with $n$ being finite.
-Meanwhile, Theorem~\ref{theory:infinite} can be easily extended to the setting where both $n$ and $T$ diverge, where we expect the bidirectional asymptotic convergence rate is of the order $(nT)^{-1/2}$.
+We briefly remark that Theorem \ref{theory:finite} requires the number of realizations $n$ of $(A_{t},\bM_{t},R_{t})$ to diverge to infinity for every $t=1,\ldots,T$, with $T$ being finite.
+Meanwhile, Theorem \ref{theory:infinite} requires either $n$ or the number of time points $T$ or both to diverge to infinity.